Understanding ethical hacking

 Defense.com’s pen testing gives quick, accurate oversight of all your security vulnerabilities so you can avoid both targeted and untargeted attacks.

-The powerful threat dashboards in Defense.com™ help you prioritise the cyber risks facing your business, enabling you to spend wisely on defences that are directly relevant to your risks.
+The powerful threat dashboards in Defense.com™ help you prioritise the cyber risks facing your business, enabling you to spend wisely on defenses that are directly relevant to your risks.

 Defense.com’s cyber protection technologies help with the smooth implementation and integration of ISO 27001, GDPR and Cyber Essentials technical controls.